- LSAT PREP

 Practice tests you must purchase

-5. Princeton Review Cracking the LSAT.
-The Princeton Review’s Cracking the LSAT test prep book includes 3 full-length LSAT practice tests.
+9. Princeton Review LSAT Premium Prep.
+The Princeton Review’s Premium Prep LSAT test prep book includes 3 full-length LSAT practice tests.
 The tests are not official LSAT exams, but have been designed by The Princeton Review using the same sophisticated procedures and methods that the LSAC uses to design the LSAT.
 Each test is followed by detailed explanations of the answers.

 One of the greatest benefits of taking practice LSATs is to determine the question types for which you need additional practice.
 Each time you take a practice test you should carefully analyze your correct and incorrect answers to make sure you understand your errors and your correct choices.
 Then, as you work through practice questions, devote additional time to question types that you missed on the practice tests.
 As you progress through your study schedule and educate yourself on question types and strategies using the resources you have chosen (strategy guides, coursework, etc.), you should see an improvement in your practice test scores.